TTNApeldoorn/aid-hittestress-2025/software/README.md

 - sensirion/sensirion-sps particicle matter SPS30 library
 - lewisxhe/AXP202X_Library power control T-Beam
 - RobTillaart/AM2315C library for the i2c AM2315C sensor
-- espressif32@3.5.0 platform with board ttgo-t-beam
+- espressif32@6.9.0 platform with board lilygo t-beam

-The platformio.ini takes care for the requied settings end libraries.
+The **platformio.ini** takes care for the required settings end libraries.
 Most libraries are already included in the project sources.

 ## Instructions
 ### LoRaWan TTN keys
-In the file configuration.h the TTN keys APPEUI an APPKEY are defined.
+In the file **configuration.h** the TTN keys APPEUI an APPKEY are defined.
 The unique DEVEUI key is obtained from the T-BEAM board id.

 ## TTN interface